LunarResearch/KLoader-API/README.md

 In Windows 11  has been added a new registry branch: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\KLoader` (access to this registry key is possible only with system rights).

-KLoader API consists of 6 functions:
+KLoader API consists of 5 functions:
 * KLoaderReferenceModule
 * KLoaderDereferenceModule
 * KLoaderRegisterModule
 * KLoaderQueryDispatchTable (not exported function)
 * CreateKModule (not exported function)
-* Some

 KLoader API is located in the driver ndis.sys